RavensbourneWebMedia/UX-design/README.md

 * Use the Git version-control system (through GitHub) to **collaborate** with your team and **back-up** your project files.

+# Rules of the road

+* **Be present**.
+If you happen to be late (even by 5 minutes) or absent, make sure you email me about it before a session starts.
+We'll deduct 2% from your grade for each uncommunicated tardiness or absence (aka the *2% Tardiness Tax*).

+* **Participate** in class debates and workshops.
+We'll make sure that your ideas have space to be heard and that nobody makes you feel uncomfortable about sharing them.

+* **Present** your work during formative and summative assessments.
+If you can't make it those days then you'll record your presentation and upload it to YouTube (or similar).

+* **Be responsible** for what happens in class.
+Organise with your peers to get class information and material that you may have missed.

+* **Meet the deadlines**.
+If you submit your work after a deadline, your grade will be capped at D- (bare pass).

 ### License

 [![](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/4.0)